Sa Pa in Vietnam – Visiting Hau Thao Village, a minority in North Vietnam with limited Electricity

 They also got an old TV and mobile phones, followed up by a water heating system.
 Back in the days, when there was no electricity, they ate at times when there was the last sunlight.

-Afterwards they went straight to bed.
+Afterward they went straight to bed.

 This is how white people look to this little fella.